-- classroom, such as art, science, and everyday life.
-(NCTM, grades 5-8) - Cartesian coordinates.
+- Geometry: Recognize and apply geometric ideas and relationships in areas outside the mathematics classroom, such as art, science, and everyday life.
+(NCTM, grades 5-8) - Investigate conjectures and solve problems involving two- and three-dimensional objects represented with Cartesian coordinates.
 (NCTM, grades 9-12)